NSuer/User_Interface_Project_3/README.md

 # Use of AI
 - I (Nathan) use github copilot.
 I use it as more of an autocomplete, rather than it generating stuff.
 - Used ChatGPT to make our description better.
 I used the prompt: "Make this more fleshed out our rediesign of Blinkee (https://blinkee.com/) looked to decrease the clutter on the screen and make a more simplsitic and non-distracting website.
 Users can add items to the cart and create custom blinkees."
+This was a starting point and further edits were made by us.
 - Used ChatGPT to make our description of the interface in detail better.
 I used the prompt and gave it pictures of our interface :"I now need a Description of the interface in detail.
 The features are custom blinkee, product pages, and shopping cart."
+This was a starting point and further edits were made by us.

 - TODO Double check me